sathwik-y/AI-Tutor-Intel/OpenVino/README.md

 Before you begin, make sure you have:

 - Python 3.8 or newer
-- A Hugging Face account with access to Llama 3.1 models
 - Your Hugging Face access token
 - At least 16GB of RAM (Suggested to Use Google Colab )